Kidnapping Attempt

 Saturday afternoon, my grandmother, Diana Pichardo, arrived from Bani, the town she was originally from in the southwest of the island.
 She said something told her to visit.
 So, she did.
 She was clairvoyant and this was not unusual.
 The thing to understand about my grandmother was that she was a larger than life character that was not afraid of anyone dead or alive.
 She never married because she said that the woman that got married deserved everything she got.

 That evening, around 6 pm, we were having dinner and we heard the back screen door close.
 My mother called out the maid, Ramona’s name but she didn’t answer.
 I remember this part very clearly, my mother commenting that maybe Ramona was going out instead of coming in.
 We kept eating.
 On Saturday evenings, my parents always went dancing.
 And they had mentioned that they didn’t want to go because of the robbery the previous night.
 My grandmother persuaded them to go because she was staying the night.
-Mama Lupe asked them to give her a ride home sine she lived very close to the Voz Dominicana club that they were heading to, where the Orquesta de San Jose, one of the best in the island, played Saturday evenings.
+They decided to go to the movies instead.
+Mama Lupe asked them to give her a ride home since she lived very close to that side of town.

-So, my parents went out and took Mama Lupe home.
-Sometime later, they sent me to bed.
+So, my parents went out and we stayed with Mamá Diana.
+Sometime later, I was sent to bed.
 I am not sure if I fell asleep but woke up because I heard something moving around in my closet.
 Or if they put me to bed and then I heard the noises.
 The result was the same: I was afraid.
 I got up and went out in the porch where my grandmother was watching TV with my brother Pico and one of the maids.
 I told my grandmother that I was afraid because there were monsters in the closet and she said that they were probably just mice.
 But she let me stay and I fell asleep in the porch.

 In the evenings, after dinner, the maids usually hung out at the front entrance of the property chatting with friends or boyfriends.
 When they heard the screams the men ran in to help.
 But, by then, the guy had disappeared into the wilderness.